 Make an audit of your website copy.
 Is it giving customers the details they need?
 Since shoppers can’t touch the product and photos may not be able to convey details (like materials, for instance), make sure you have adequate descriptions.

 Write product descriptions that are thorough but not too wordy.
 It helps to break down information into bullet points that are easy to read.
-And be sure to use keywords that shoppers might put into search engines when looking to buy your product.
+And to boost your SEO and drive more traffic to your site, be sure to use keywords that shoppers might put into search engines when looking to buy your product.

 Ultimately, don’t forget to keep your brand in mind.
 Make sure your voice and tone are consistent in your product descriptions.